MAL-TO/mal-to.github.io/_posts/2023-05-16-spring-2023-test-solutions-overview.md

 Note how the presence of outliers affects the Silhouette: although the clusterings produced have an excessive value of K (we know that N = 5 should be ideal), the Silhouette drops quite slowly.
 Why does that happen?

+We hope that this has been a useful post for you to (i) get an idea about what a selection test for MALTO looks like and (ii) learn something new about computer science, statistics and ML-related topics!

+---
+*Flavio Giobergia*